-• Journal articles, presentations, and other public reports - you can share the citation, DOI link, directly upload the file, and more
+• Journal articles, presentations, and other public reports - researchers can share the citation, DOI link, directly upload the file, and more.

-• Statistical summary and participant flow - fill and upload the Results Reporting Template to support science research transparency
+• Statistical summary and participant flow – researchers can fill and upload the Results Reporting Template to support science research transparency.

-• "Plain language" summary - describe your study and findings to the general public
+• "Plain language" summary – researchers can describe their study and findings to the general public.

 Updating your trial?